 What this means for your care

-- We expect these changes will have minimal immediate impact on you or your loved ones, and the superior care you have come to expect from us will continue uninterrupted.
-For example, there will be no changes to your doctor or care team as part of this transition.
+Fred Hutchinson Cancer Center will accelerate the development, evaluation, and use of new cancer discoveries and treatments and will offer patients greater access to clinical trials, bringing research and clinical care closer together.
+For current patients the superior care you have come to expect from us will continue uninterrupted.
+For example, as part of the transition to Fred Hutch there will be no changes to your doctor or care team.
 Over the longer term, this update to our structure will enable us to improve patients’ care experiences and increase integration across your care team.

 Helpful information for patients